What Science Really Says About Facial Recognition Accuracy and Bias Concerns

 2019 NIST Demographic Effects Report

-In 2019, NIST published its first comprehensive report on the performance of facial recognition algorithms specifically across race, gender and other demographic groups.
+In 2019, NIST published its first comprehensive report on the performance of facial recognition algorithms specifically across race, gender and other demographic characteristics (“demographic differentials”).
 Importantly, the report found that the leading top-tier facial recognition technologies had “undetectable” differences in accuracy across racial groups, after rigorous tests against millions of images.
 Many of the same suppliers are also relied upon for the most well-known U.S. government applications, including the FBI Criminal Justice Information Services Division and U.S. Customs and Border Protection’s (CBP’s) Traveler Verification Service.

 Ongoing NIST Facial Recognition Vendor Test Program